 Investment in an associate and joint ventures are initially recognised at cost and subsequently accounted for by the equity method of accounting.
-The Group's share of its associates' and joint ventures post-acquisition profits or losses is recognised in the consolidated statement of income, and its share of post-acquisition movements in other comprehensive income is recognised in the consolidated statement of other comprehensive income.
+The Group's share of its associates' and joint ventures post-acquisition profits or losses is recognised in the consolidated statement of income, and its share of post-acquisition movements in other comprehensive income is recognised in the consolidated statement of comprehensive income.
 The cumulative post-acquisition movements are adjusted against the carrying amount of the investment.
+Goodwill relating to the associate or joint venture is included in the carrying amount of the investment and is not tested for impairment separately.